blog details

 7. Key Audit Matters (KAM)

-In some audits, the Annual Audit Report has a part called Key Audit Matters (KAM).
+In some audits, the annual audit report has a part called Key Audit Matters (KAM).
 These are audit areas that took more time or care because they were hard or key to the report.
 KAMs help readers see which areas were harder to audit or needed extra care.
 This section adds to the clarity and trust of the financial audit process.

 8. Comparison with Previous Years

-A strong Annual Audit Report will compare this year’s financial results with past years.
+A strong annual audit report will compare this year’s financial results with past years.
 Such an analysis would be beneficiary to stakeholders to estimate whether the company is growing or struggling.
 A comparative study could reveal patterns of profitability, revenue, costs, and cash flow.
 Such trends can be considered key in knowing the financial health and the stability of the company over time.

 9. Compliance with Accounting Standards

-A well-made Annual Audit Report shows that the company follows rules like GAAP or IFRS.
+A well-made annual audit report shows that the company follows rules like GAAP or IFRS.

 These rules help keep the reports correct and clear.
 They also simplify comparisons with other companies.